I tried extracting exercise records from Ring Fit Adventure's result screen using the multimodal capabilities of Foundation Models

 Comparison with Vision.framework

-NSEasyConnect had implemented similar processing using Vision.framework text recognition.
+In NSEasyConnect, similar processing was implemented using Vision.framework text recognition.
 Here is a summary of the differences between the two approaches.

-Vision.framework operates quickly on all devices, but requires custom implementation for converting and correcting recognized text to numerical values.
-While Foundation Models multimodal feature is limited to Apple Intelligence-compatible devices, the appeal is being able to extract structured data simply by defining a struct.
+Vision.framework operates quickly on all devices, but requires custom implementation of processing to convert and correct recognized text into numbers.
+While Foundation Models' multimodal feature is limited to Apple Intelligence-compatible devices, it's attractive in that structured data can be extracted simply by defining a struct.

 Summary

-By combining Foundation Models multimodal feature with @Generable, I was able to extract exercise records as structured data from Ring Fit Adventure result screens.
+By combining Foundation Models' multimodal feature with @Generable, I was able to extract exercise records from Ring Fit Adventure result screens as structured data.

-I needed to revisit the @Generable design once before getting the expected results.
+I needed to revise the @Generable design once before getting the expected results.
 The insights gained are summarized below.

-- Separating reading from calculation is more stable.
+• Separating reading from calculation is more stable.
 When I tried to have the model convert activity time to seconds, misreading and calculation errors compounded.
-It is better to have the model only read minutes and seconds, with calculations performed on the app side.
+A design where the model only handles reading minutes and seconds, with the calculation performed on the app side, works better.

-It was found that the 3B model on iPhone 16e is sufficient for this level of image analysis.
-For use cases where support for non-Apple Intelligence devices is unnecessary, the Foundation Models multimodal feature feels like a strong candidate.
-I hope this serves as a reference for those who want to try similar verification.
+I found that the 3B model on iPhone 16e is sufficient for this level of image analysis.
+For use cases where Apple Intelligence-incompatible device support is not required, Foundation Models' multimodal feature seems like a strong option.
+I hope this serves as a useful reference for those who want to try similar experiments.